watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS student guide - Cloud-native applications.md

 2. Is there an option in Azure that provides container orchestration platform features that are easy to manage and migrate to, that can also handle our scale and management workflow requirements?

-3. We heard Azure CosmosDB is compatible with MongoDB.
+3. We heard Azure Cosmos DB is compatible with MongoDB.
 Will this provide a migration that minimizes code changes?

 ### Infographic for common scenarios